christianhujer/christianhujer.github.io/_posts/2015-08-26-Introduction-to-DNS.md

 * An A record pointing `slack.companyname.com` to your webserver's IP address.
 * A redirection setup in your webserver.

-Here's an example redirection setup:
+Here's an example redirection setup for the Apache httpd, which you could store in, depending on your system, i.e. `/etc/apache2/sites-enabled/teamname.conf`:

 {% highlight apache linenos %}
 <VirtualHost *:80>